Kate and Ed

 Kate needed help and found me through her attorney.
 We started with a dialogue where I listened to her story and concerns.
 Kate had learned a lot of concepts over the past couple of years and had a lot of good ideas.
 I asked her to put products and strategies on hold until we better understood what was most important to her.

 We discussed her values and goals and sorted through those issues with which she had the greatest control.
 Upon reflection we found that in addition to income needs she had a passion for her church, a desire to educate her grandchildren, and some estate planning considerations.

 We prioritized her objectives and stress tested each of them based on her current portfolio and then again based on a more flexible design.
 Being able to see and understand the benefits and weaknesses of various approaches allowed Kate to have the confidence to move forward on a plan to efficiently address her goals.

 We discovered that Kate had the financial capacity to achieve most of her desired goals but we would have to restructure her portfolio to better align with her objectives.
 We kept a similar risk profile but placed a greater focus on total return and greater diversification.

 After consultation with her CPA - a portion of her new income stream incorporated a more efficient use of gifting to her church and providing funding for an education trust for her grandchildren.
-We paid off her credit card and continue to monitor her plan both in light of investment performance and her current positioning on the roadmap we have created.
+She was able to pay off her credit card and we continue to monitor her plan both in light of investment performance and her current positioning on the roadmap we have created.
 We additionally referred her to a dementia support group that is working with Ed to see if they can help improve or at least stabilize his quality of life.